-Paul D. Cullen, Jr., has extensive legal practice in civil litigation, appellate advocacy, federal rulemakings, legal challenges to federal agency action (including APA and Hobbs Act appeals), drafting and analysis of legislation, and counseling trade associations.
+Paul D. Cullen, Jr., has extensive legal practice in civil litigation, appellate advocacy, federal rulemaking, legal challenges to federal agency action (including APA and Hobbs Act appeals), drafting and analysis of legislation, and counseling trade associations.

 Federal Appellate Practice

 Mr. Cullen has briefed appeals before multiple federal circuit courts and argued appeals before the U.S. Courts of Appeal for the Eighth and District of Columbia Circuits.
-Mr. Cullen has filed several administrative law challenges to final agency rules and actions including the Federal Motor Carrier Safety Administration’s (FMCSA) driver training, hours of service, medical certification, and EOBR rules, the FMCSA’s PSP and DataQ programs, and the Mexican truck pilot program.
+He has filed several administrative law challenges to final agency rules and actions including the Federal Motor Carrier Safety Administration’s (FMCSA) driver training, hours of service, medical certification, and EOBR rules, the FMCSA’s PSP and DataQ programs, and the Mexican truck pilot program.

 U.S. Supreme Court Practice

 Mr. Cullen has drafted and participated in the drafting of friend of the court briefs (as amicus curiae) filed with the Supreme Court and in petitions for certiorari.